ponylang/library-documentation-action-v2/README.md

 Releases for library-documentation-action-v2 are done on a "rolling basis".
 Each time a new nightly ponyc is released, a new version of the library-documentation-action-v2 is released and tagged with `latest`.
 For each release of ponyc, a new image of library-documentation-action-v2 is created and tagged with `release`.
 Lastly, if you want to stay pinned to specific version of ponyc, then you can use the corresponding tag for library-documentation-action-v2.
 For example, to use the library-documentation-action-v2 built with ponyc `0.53.0` you would use `ponylang/library-documentation-action-v2:0.53.0`.

 You can get a list of all available images by checking out the [tags page](https://hub.docker.com/r/ponylang/library-documentation-action-v2/tags) of the Docker Hub repository for this image.

+## Private mkdocs-material-insiders images for the Pony organization projectws

+The Pony project is a sponsor of the [insiders builds](https://squidfunk.github.io/mkdocs-material/insiders/) of the mkdocs-material theme.
+The insiders builds feature a number of improvements over the stock version of mkdocs-material.
+As such, if you are installing the library-documentation-action-v2 on a ponylang project, you should use an image that has been built with the insiders theme installed.

+We maintain private images for ponylang organization use of this action that match the public versions.
+The only difference is the theme installed and where to get them.
+The private images are stored in a private GitHub Container Registry repository that you can see all the images in it by looking at the [repository page](https://github.com/ponylang/library-documentation-action-v2/pkgs/container/library-documentation-action-v2).
+Note, only members of the ponylang organization can view the page.

+If you are unsure how to access the private repository from a GitHub workflow, check out existing ponylang library projects that are already using the private images.